WBBSE Chapter 3 Determination Of Location Of A Place Of The Earth’s Surface Long Answer Questions

 The imaginary lines drawn over the Earth, which run parallel to the Equator are known as parallels of latitude.
 They are also called lines of latitude.
 These lines join all places having the same latitudinal value or angular distance from the Equator.
 For example, the Tropic of Cancer (23½º N).

-Question 2 What are the properties of the lines of latitude?
+Question 2.
+What are the properties of the lines of latitude?

 Answer: The properties of the lines of latitudes are-

-1. All the lines of latitude are full circles and run parallel to each other.
+- All the lines of latitude are full circles and run parallel to each other.

-2. They all run in an east-west direction.
+- They all run in an east-west direction.
 As the latitudinal value increases, the circumference of the circles of latitudes decreases.
 The local time of the places lying on the same latitude is always different.

-Question 3 What is the Equator?
+Question 3.
+What is the Equator?

-Question 4 What is meant by equatorial plane?
+Question 4.
+What is meant by equatorial plane?

-The imaginary plane that passes through the Equator and cuts the Earth into two equal halves is called the equatorial plane.
+The imaginary plane that passes through the Equator and cuts the Earth into two halves is called the equatorial plane.
 The center of the Earth lies on this plane and so, the angular value of this plane is 0°.
 It is perpendicular to the Earth’s axis.

-Question 5 What are the Arctic Circle and Antarctic Circle?
+Question 5.
+What are the Arctic Circle and Antarctic Circle?

-Arctic Circle And Antarctic Circle:-
+Answer: Arctic Circle And Antarctic Circle:

 Arctic Circle is the parallel of latitude that runs along 66½º north of the Equator, whereas, Antarctic Circle is the parallel of latitude that runs along 66½º south of the Equator.
 The region beyond the Arctic and the Antarctic Circles experiences 6 months of complete daylight and 6 months of complete darkness throughout the year.

-Question 6 What is meant by latitude?
+Question 6.
+What is meant by latitude?

 The angular distance of a place, north or south of the Equator, usually measured in degrees is known as latitude.
-All the places having the same latitudinal value, joined by a single line, forms the parallel.
+All the places having the same latitudinal value, joined by a single line, form the parallel.
 For example, the latitude of Kolkata is 22° 30′ N.

-Question 7 What is meant by angular distance?
+Question 7.
+What is meant by angular distance?

 An angle whose apex is at the center of the spherical Earth and whose legs are radii intersecting the circle in two distinct points, thereby subtending an arc between those two points is known as the angular distance.
 The unit used to measure the angular distance is degrees, minutes, and seconds as it is conceptually identical to an angle.

-Question 8 What is a Sextant?
+Question 8.
+What is a Sextant?

 A Sextant is an instrument used to determine the angle between a celestial object and the horizon (this angle is also known as the object’s altitude).
 The instrument has an in-built telescope and helps in determining the latitude of a place.

-Question 9 What is meant by the northern and the southern latitudes?
+Question 9.
+What is meant by the northern and the southern latitudes?

-Northern And The Southern Latitudes:-
+Answer: Northern And The Southern Latitudes:

 Northern latitudes: Latitudes located to the north of the Equator are known as northern latitudes.
 So, all the latitudes from 1° to 90° in the northern hemisphere will be marked as northern latitudes.
 These are denoted by the letter ‘N’.